vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 >
 > Inference logs will be saved at `~/tbp/results/monty/projects/surf_agent_1lm_2obj/eval`.

 Next, we specify which objects the model will train on in the dataset, including the rotations in which the objects will be presented.
-The following code specifies two object ("mug" and "banana") and 14 unique rotations, which means that both the mug and the banana will be shown 14 times, each time in a different rotation.
+The following code specifies two objects ("mug" and "banana") and 14 unique rotations, which means that both the mug and the banana will be shown 14 times, each time in a different rotation.
 During each of the overall 28 episodes, the sensors will move over the respective object and collect multiple observations to update the model of the object.

 ```python
 """